carnold18/leap-pre-work/C# Essentials Part 2/trainingNotesPart2.md

-C# TRAINING ESSENTIALS PART 2
+C# TRAINING ESSENTIALS PART 2:
-Flow Control, Arrays, Exception Handling
+FLOW CONTROL, ARRAYS, EXCEPTION HANDLING

-A. UNIT TESTING & TEST-DRIVEN DEVELOPMENT
+A. Unit Testing and Test-Driven Development (TDD)

  - This is the foundation of Agile development.
  - In TDD, develop code in phases / features where you develop pieces of code to prove that it runs as designed.
  - Goal is to have 100% coverage, testing all exposed methods.
  - The test project must have a `reference` to the class it is testing as well as require it with `using` to be able to access all functionality.

-B. ARRAYS & COLLECTION
+B. Arrays & Collections

  - **Arrays** in C# are just like arrays in other languages, a collection of items (list) of the same type - strongly typed language.
  - They are a fixed length, where items are assigned based on position.